-When the insulating liquid change its presents а in appearance, it is an indication of deterioration oxidation. or contamination, product of the corrosion of metal or other undesirable materials.
+When the insulating liquid change presents its а in appearance, it is an indication of oxidation. deterioration or contamination, product of the metal or other corrosion of undesirable materials.

 12.2.4.5 Other tests

 Other tests that can be performed on the insulating liquid to confirm its status are listed below: